Architectural Research, Schools, Urban/Rural Issues, Vernacular Architecture

 The 3 N.S. plan has a distinctively asymmetrical facade

-Just a few clicks from Indian Hill is the most maintained of the bunch, the old Hurley School, now used as a community center.
+Just a few clicks from Indian Hill is the most maintained of the bunch, the old Howell School, now used as a community center.
 While the roof is a too-bright-red-for-me metal one, at least it’s keeping the building dry and safe.
 This one also has the distinction of being one of the few frame school buildings left in the state that have kept their original stain rather than being painted.
-Most of these 1920s schools, including Rosenwalds, were stained either brown or dark green, with white trim, just like Hurley.
+Most of these 1920s schools, including Rosenwalds, were stained either brown or dark green, with white trim, just like Howell.

-Hurley School, Greene County
+Howell School, George County

 1. I think one of these is still in the Blackjack Community in Panola County, very near the dam of Sardis Lake on the road that cuts through to State Highway 6.
 The school building is now some sort of community center.
 I’m not absolutely certain, and the building (if I’m remembering right) may show some modification since original built, but it looks very much likes the pictures and plans above.